-As the cabinet can be install without side or rear access, you should carry out any necessary pre-installation of the power and control cables to ensure that the cables are fully accessible once the UPS is moved to its final position.
-The standard module is designed for bottom cable entry only, but top cable entry is possible with the addition of the Top Cable Entry (TCE) extension cabinet (see below).
-Note that when a TCE cabinet is installed, cable entry can be from top, bottom or a combination of the two.
+As the cabinet can be install without side or rear access, you should carry out any necessary pre-installation of the power and control cables to ensure that full cable access is available once the UPS is moved to its final position.
+Top or bottom cable access is possible, or a combination of the two.